mikewacker/age-verification/README.md

 - John Smith uploads the age certificate to Pop.
 - Pop verifies that the age certificate is signed by CheckMyAge.
 - Pop has now verified the age of `publius`.

+**[Technical] Signing Key**

+The proof-of-concept uses an Ed25519 key pair to digitally sign an age certificate, though other excellent choices exist, such as NIST P-256.

+(For the real thing, you would also need to a digital certificate to prove that CheckMyAge owns the public key.)

 ### v1: Setting a Data Retention Policy